douglas444/birch/README.md

 ```
 ./main 5 0.5 0 covtype.csv , 1
 ```

-Both implementations should output the same results.
+For the test to be successful, both implementations should output the same results.

 ## How to run Valgrind's memory check

 Valgrind must be installed in your machine.

-Compilation:
+To compile birch with ggdb3 flag execute the following command line from the root of the project:
 ```
 gcc -ggdb3 *.c -o main -lm
 ```
-Running the test:
+To run the test execute the following command line from the root of the project:
 ```
 valgrind --leak-check=full --show-leak-kinds=all --track-origins=yes --verbose ./main 100 0.8 1 IRIS.csv , 1
 ```